When should I begin looking for housing?

 - temporary housing (see the question above).

-Many students find online resources helpful in their search for apartments.
 Online resources can save you time and money, but please be careful of fraudulent postings and scams.
 In order to avoid falling victim to a housing scam, please follow these common sense rules:

 - Deal locally with people you can meet in person.